auth0/docs/articles/users/migrations/bulk-import.md

   - user-management
   - migrations
   - bulk-imports
+  contentType:
+    - how-to
 ---

 # Bulk User Imports with the Management API

 If you already have a user base, you can use our [/post_users_imports Management API endpoint](/api/management/v2#!/Jobs/post_users_imports) to populate a database connection with this information.
 The user data should first be exported in JSON format.
 You can then import that file using our API.

 ::: note
 Each affected user will need to reset their password when they log in the first time after the bulk import.